-Plants were prepared from greenhouse of Iranian Research Organization for Science and Technology.
-The apical meristem of Aloe vera was used as an explants.
-Plant washed under running water for 30 minutes and for surface disinfected using 70%(v/v) of ethanol for a min, followed by 15% aqueous sodium hypochlorite solution for 20 min, then rinsed three times in sterile distilled water.
-Plant samples were kept in growth chamber at a temperature of $24 \pm 2^{\circ}$ C and 16 hr light/8 hr dark photoperiod in Murashige and Skoog medium.
-During three weeks (1, 2 and 3), magnetic flux density (0.5, 1.5 and 4.5 mT) and exposure time (15, 45 and 135 minutes) different parameters were studied.
-Control samples were grown without magnetic field.
-Finally growth parameters and secondary metabolic content (flavonoids) was measured as the active ingredient.
-In order to apply alternating magnetic field, a system was designed and constructed, including Helm Holtz coil, auto-transformer, multi meter, Tesla meter, and the position of the samples.
+Plants were prepared and obtained from the Iranian Research Organization for Science and Technology's greenhouse.
+The apical meristem of Aloe vera was used as an explant.
+The plants were washed under running water for 30 min, and their surface was disinfected using 70%(v/v) of ethanol for a min, followed by 15% aqueous sodium hypochlorite solution for 20 min, then rinsed three times in sterile distilled water.
+Plant samples were kept in a growth chamber at a temperature of $24 \pm$ 2 °C and 16 hr light/8 hr dark photoperiod in Murashige and Skoog medium.
+The different parameters studied included a three-week time period (1, 2, and 3), magnetic flux density (0.5, 1.5, and 4.5 mT), and exposure time (15, 45, and 135 minutes).
+Control samples were grown without a magnetic field.
+Finally, growth parameters and secondary metabolic content (flavonoids) were measured as the active ingredient.
+In order to apply an alternating magnetic field, a system was designed and constructed, including a Helm Holtz coil, autotransformer, multi meter, Tesla meter, and the position of the samples.
 The Helm Holtz coil had a radius and average height of 18 cm and consisted of two coils designed to produce a uniform magnetic field.
 The pulleys, made from polyethylene and shaped with Teflon machining, served as the foundation for each coil.
 Around each pulley, 500 turns of copper wire, with a 1 mm diameter, were wound.
 A sinusoidal alternating magnetic field was generated by applying a 50 Hz alternating current to the coils, connected in a series circuit.
 An electrical transformer (PDGC2-2, Micro Company, China) with a single coil for voltage regulation managed the current flowing through the coils.
-A multi-meter (VC9805, Gilsun Company, China) was placed in series between the transformer and Helmholtz coil to monitor current.
-A Tesla meter (MG-3002, Lutron, Taiwan) was used to measure and detect the magnetic field
+A multi-meter (VC9805, Gilsun Company, China) was placed in series between the transformer and Helm Holtz coil to monitor current.
+A Tesla meter (MG-3002, Lutron, Taiwan) was used to measure and detect the magnetic field.